 The Company will make the Offer in accordance with the terms of Paragraphs 6.9 (Modification) and 6.10 (Modifications and New Connection Sites) of the CUSC and the ESO Licence.

-The Company will make an Offer as soon as is reasonably practicable and, in any event, within three (3) months of the effective date of the application or such later period as the Authority may agree.
+The Company will make an Offer (a) if it is not a Gated Modification Offer, as soon as is reasonably practicable and, in any event, within three (3) months of the effective date of the application or such later period as the Authority may agree and (b) if it is a Gated Modification Offer, in accordance with the Gated Application and Offer Process or such later period as the Authority may agree.
 The Offer may, where it is necessary to carry out additional extensive system studies to evaluate more fully the impact of the proposed development, indicate the areas that require more detailed analysis.
-Before such additional studies are required, the Applicant shall indicate whether it wishes The Company to undertake the work necessary to proceed to make a revised Offer within the three (3) month period or, where relevant, the timescale consented to by the Authority.
+Before such additional studies are required, the Applicant shall indicate whether it wishes The Company to undertake the work necessary to proceed to make a revised Offer within, if it is not a Gated Modification Offer, the three (3) month period or, if it is a Gated Modification Offer, the Gated Application and Offer Process or, where relevant, the timescale consented to by the Authority.
 To enable The Company to carry out any of the above mentioned necessary detailed system studies the Applicant may, at the request of The Company, be required to provide some or all of the Detailed Planning Data listed in Part 2 of the Appendix to the Planning Code which is part of the Grid Code.

 In the course of processing the application, it may be necessary for The Company to consult the appropriate Public Distribution System Operator(s) on matters of technical compatibility of the National Electricity Transmission System with their Distribution System(s) or to consult the Relevant Transmission Licensees to establish the works required on the National Electricity Transmission System.
 On grounds of commercial confidentiality, The Company shall need authorisation for the release to the Public Distribution System Operator(s) or Relevant Transmission Licensees of certain information contained in your application.
 Any costs incurred by The Company in consulting the Public Distribution System Operator(s) or Relevant Transmission Licensees would be included in The Company charges for the application.
 If it is found by the Public Distribution System Operator(s) that any work is required on their Distribution System(s), then it will be for the Public Distribution System Operator(s) and the Applicant to reach agreement in accordance with Paragraph 6.10.3 of the CUSC.